apache/geode/Source-code-launch-points.md

-[Please add to this document when you find gaps or bad advice.]

-Most of the functionality of Geode is implemented in the project gemfire-core.
+Most of the functionality of Geode is implemented in the subproject gemfire-core.
 There, under com/gemstone/gemfire you will find an array of packages that hold the public API and also the implementation of those APIs.